 A normal school day for children in Georgia includes healthcare interventions once assumed to be “normal” only in a physician clinic or hospital setting.
 These Georgia students are being diagnosed and treated at school for complex healthcare issues ranging from behavioral disorders to management of chronic diseases such as asthma and diabetes.
 Remotely located medical specialists associated with the Global Partnership for Telehealth (GPT) use school telehealth setups to assess and treat students and staff.
 Schools and jails are among more than 350 Georgia locations where telehealth has replaced the traditional doctor’s office visit.

-Today’s telehealth capabilities and outreach were unimaginable just 20 years ago (and have increased dramatically in the last two years, since the Rural Monitor covered “telemedicine” in its Summer 2011 issue).
+Today’s telehealth capabilities and outreach were unimaginable just 20 years ago (and have increased dramatically in the last two years, since the Rural Monitor covered “telemedicine” in its Summer 2011 issue, no longer available online).
 Telehealth services even span continents; in Antarctica, American scientists working at research stations receive medical care from physicians based in Galveston, Texas.

 “Where we were and where we are is amazing even to those of us that have been involved from the beginning,” says Dr. Jay Sanders, Global Telemedicine Group CEO and a founding board member of the American Telemedicine Association.
 “I remember in 1967 when I was a resident at Massachusetts General Hospital and a professor set up a telemedicine link between the hospital and his office.
 When he suggested it, I thought it was the stupidest idea I’d ever heard.
 I’ve been working on that stupid idea ever since!”